zAbuQasem/Setup-Modsecurity-v3/README.md

 - Root privileges
 - Nginx version 1.21.5 or higher (will be installed if not present)

+> **Note**: This script has been tested only on Ubuntu 20.04 and 22.04 LTS.
+Other Ubuntu versions or Linux distributions may not work correctly.

 ## Usage

 1. Clone the repository: